Business Immigration

 • Compliance Burden: Regular check-ins and audits require robust documentation.
 Use business development tools to track metrics like revenue and job creation.

-• Financial Costs: Endorsement and visa fees (£2,000–£3,500 total) may deter applicants.
+• Financial Costs: Endorsement and visa fees (£2,000–£3,000 total, including updated application fees) may deter applicants.
 Offer financial guidance or sponsorship for key talent.

 • Market Knowledge: Applicants unfamiliar with the UK market may struggle.
 Provide market research resources or connect them with local incubators.